jchristn/ChunkDecoder/README.md

 ChunkDecoder is useful to help decode chunk-transfer-encoded data, particularly from HTTP.

-## New in v1.0.x
+## New in v1.0.4

-- Initial release
+- XML documentation
-- Callbacks when signatures are found
-- Callbacks as chunks are read
-- Does not support signature verification of chunk data
-- Retarget to also support .NET Framework 4.6.2

 ## Usage
 ```